 Enter a description into the field below the file name.

-Example shown here: " Purchase Receipt ".
+Example shown here: " Airline Receipt ".

 A confirmation appears indicating that the attachments have been saved.
 The number of attached files also displays on the Attach Receipt button.